vimeo/dials/README.md

 ### Watching file source
 If you wish to watch the config file and make updates to your configuration, use the watching source.
 This functionality is available in the `ez` package by passing the `true` boolean to the functions.
 The `WatchingSource` can be used when you want to further customize the configuration as well.
+Please note that the Watcher interface is likely to change in the near future.

 ``` go
 	// NewWatchSource also has watch options that can be passed to have the